abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f429i-disco/index.md

 ### usbnsh

 This is another NSH example.
-If differs from other 'nsh' configurations in that this configurations uses a USB serial device for console I/O.
-Such a configuration is useful on the stm32f429i-disco which has no builtin RS-232 drivers.
+If differs from other \'nsh\' configurations in that this configurations uses a USB serial device for console I/O. Such a configuration is useful on the stm32f429i-disco which has no builtin RS-232 drivers.

 NOTES:

 1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:
-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-    2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+    b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.
 2. This configuration does have UART1 output enabled and set up as the system logging device.
 To use this UART, you must add an external